 - If you have an extra oven, keep it on the lowest or warm setting so you can put in items to stay hot

-- Use slow cookers to keep items like dressing, mashed potatoes, etc. warm
+- Use slow cookers to keep items like dressing and mashed potatoes warm

-- Warm up platters in a low oven or warming drawer to help food stay hot longer
+- Warm-up platters and plates in a low oven or warming drawer to help food stay hot longer

-- Place bowls over ice to keep items colder longer, or over dishes filled with hot water to stay hot

-- just remember that glass can shatter with sudden temperature changes
+- Place bowls over ice or use thermal bowls to keep items colder longer, or over dishes filled with hot water to stay hot - just remember that glass can shatter with sudden temperature changes

 What are some of your tips for an organized and stress-free Thanksgiving?